 Proposify vs PandaDoc: Pricing

-Proposify offers two plans: the Team Plan at $49/user/month and the Business Plan at $590/month, which includes 10 users.
+Proposify offers two plans: the Team Plan at $49/user/month and the Business Plan which requires you to contact them for pricing.
 For the most part, the main difference between them is who they’re designed for.

 The Team Plan is best suited for small organizations and growing teams and includes customizable form fields, unlimited documents, and standard integrations.
 The Business Plan, on the other hand, is perfect for teams of 10 or more and includes all of the Team Plan’s features, as well as the ability to build approval workflows and set roles and permissions.